chrisbazley/3dObjLib/README.md

 - Removed redundant uses of the 'extern' keyword.
 - Extra range check in primitive_get_side() to stop a wrong warning from GCC's -Warray-bounds.

+Release 9 (19 May 2024)
+- Added a new make file for use on Linux.

 Contact details
 ---------------